polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 ### Callable Pallet Functions

-As implied by our pallet events, we will have two functions the user can call in this Substrate
+As implied by our pallet events and errors, we will have two "dispatchable functions" the user can call in this Substrate pallet:
-pallet:

 1. `create_claim()`: Allow a user to claim the existence of a file with a proof.
 2. `revoke_claim()`: Allow the owner of a claim to revoke their claim.

-Here are what the pallet declaration looks like with these these two functions:
+Here is what the pallet declaration looks like with these these two functions:

 ```rust
 // The pallet's dispatchable functions.